webmasterkai/stainlesslobster-serial/README.md

 # Stainless Lobster Fridge Optimizer - Serial Connection

-## Proposal
+## Current Values

-Every 60 seconds the fridge optimizer controller will write to the usb/serial port a string of comma seperated numerical values.
-Example: `"1,700,1,-6.61,40,26.67,70,12.4,5.6"`
+Every 60 seconds the fridge optimizer controller will write to the usb/serial port (/dev/tty.wchusbserial1410) at 115200 a string of comma seperated numerical values.
+The string starts with "Output: " Example of full string: `"Output: 0,0,0,0,nan,78.80,nan,39.00,5.00,F,0.02"`

-Float value representing relative humidity in percent

-Float value with two effective decimals
-Example: 12.38

 ### Values